Dick Vitale: Personal life

 Vitale married Lorraine McGrath in 1971.
 The couple have two daughters, Terri and Sherri, and five grandchildren.
 He has lived in Lakewood Ranch, Florida, in the greater Tampa Bay area since the 1990s and has become a well-known fan of the Tampa Bay Buccaneers, Lightning, and Rays.
 He is a Catholic.

 In August 2021, Vitale announced that he was undergoing treatment to remove melanoma that had been discovered by doctors.
 In October of the same year, Vitale also announced that his doctors had diagnosed him with lymphoma which he would seek treatment to combat.
 In December 2021, he was diagnosed with pre-cancerous dysplasia and ulcerous lesions on his vocal cords, and lost his voice for four months after undergoing surgeries.
 In August 2022, Vitale announced that his doctors had officially declared him "cancer free".
 In July 2023, he announced that he had been diagnosed with laryngeal cancer and would undergo six weeks of radiation therapy.
 In December 2023, Vitale once again announced that he was cancer free and held a clean bill of health.
 On June 28, 2024, Vitale announced he had been diagnosed with lymph node cancer and would undergo surgery.
 On December 13, Vitale announced he was again cancer free.
+On April 13, 2026, Vitale announced that he had been diagnosed with melanoma.